 If pattern grading aims to fit the widest variety of customers, this involves compromise, including the connection between the Size Chart and the pattern grade.
 For example, look at this portion of the above graded pattern piece, just sizes 1/2 to toddler 4:

-Here is the chest size chart info for those sizes (in descending sizes to match the pattern piece), and the corresponding grades between sizes, and the quarter-grades (total chest circumference divided by left/right/front/back):
+Here is the BODY SIZE chart info for those sizes (in descending sizes to match the pattern piece), and the corresponding grades between sizes, and the quarter-grades (total chest circumference divided by left/right/front/back):

 However by following the size chart so literally, there’s no garment to fit the child whose size is halfway between size 1 and 2.
 The pattern doesn’t fit the largest number of customer adequately.
 The perfect has become the enemy of the good.